-Kelsey Israel-Trummel's practice focuses on representing employers in a variety of labor and employment matters, including wage and hour class actions, discrimination and wrongful termination matters, and disputes arising under the NLRA.
-She has represented clients in litigation in state and federal courts, as well as before the NLRB and EEOC and in arbitration.
+Kelsey Israel-Trummel's practice focuses on representing employers in a variety of labor and employment matters, including wage and hour, discrimination, and wrongful termination matters and in disputes arising under the National Labor Relations Act (NLRA).
+In particular, she has significant experience with wage and hour class actions and representative lawsuits filed under California's Private Attorneys General Act or PAGA statute.
+She has represented clients in litigation in state and federal courts, as well as before the National Labor Relations Board (NLRB) and Equal Employment Opportunity Commission (EEOC) and in arbitrations.
 Her experience includes drafting dispositive motions, brief writing, and discovery management.
 In addition, she advises clients on compliance with various employment and labor laws.

-Before joining the Labor & Employment Practice, Kelsey represented a variety of clients in commercial disputes at the trial and appellate levels, as well as in ICC arbitrations.
+Kelsey also has experience representing clients in commercial disputes at the trial and appellate levels, as well as in International Chamber of Commerce (ICC) arbitrations.
 She has contributed to articles on international arbitration and California noncompete laws.

 - Harvard University (J.D. cum laude 2011); Rice University (B.A. magna cum laude 2007)

 - Law Clerk to: Judge Michael Chagares, U.S. Court of Appeals, Third Circuit (2012-2013) and Judge William B. Shubb, U.S. District Court, Eastern District of California (2011-2012)